ErikBuer/Integer-Array/README.md

 The library only supports fixed-sized vectors of i32.
 This is because the intention of the code is to experiment with ways of expressing DSP in Rust.

+Note that this project is not hosted on crates.io.

 ## Use example
 Vectors types of fixed size is defined with traits through a macro as follows:
 ```rust